Skip to Content

 Recovery information

-Regional District of Central Okanagan recovery office staff and resources are available to assist in the recovery of neighbourhoods impacted by the fire and to help residents who were evacuated or suffered property damage or loss.
+Regional District of Central Okanagan staff and resources are available to assist in the recovery of neighbourhoods impacted by the fire and to help residents who suffered property damage or loss.

 Assessments have confirmed that 75 properties in the Estamont, Killiney Beach and Beau Park areas sustained significant damage.
 Emergency Operations Centre (EOC) staff have confirmed property owners and notified them directly.
 No structures in Westshore Estates have been identified as lost or significantly damaged.

-Here are links to the information reports, presentations and assessments for the meeting:
+Here are links to the information reports, presentations and assessments:

 • Ministry of Forests, Lands, Natural Resource Operations and Rural Development White Rock Lake Post-Fire Assessment